cohesity/cohesity-smb-proxy/README.md

 # cohesity-smb-proxy
-Repo to share smb related work done by Cohesity
+Repo to share smb-proxy work done by Cohesity